jaskiratr/ofxMorphogenesis/README.md

 ## Controls
 - Use 'v' to add cells
 - 'q','w','e','t' to show forces
+- 'f' to toggle full screen
+- 'c' to toggle cam controls
 - 'r' to reset
 - 'R' to record frames to png sequence
 - '1','2','3','4' to enable/disable forces